ElectroFin® E-Coat Process

 Note: This step is exclusive to ElectroFin® and is crucial to ensuring a clean application of the e-coat surface.
 Pretreatment, a critical step, ensures reliable bonding of the metal and coating later on in the process.
 You will not get this in any spray field application.

-3. The part is then channeled through a two part rinsing process – a heated deionized water rinse followed by an ambient temperature rinse prior to entering the e-coat tank.
+3. The part is then channeled through a two staged rinsing process – a heated first stage followed by an ambient second stage prior to entering the e-coat tank.

 4. The ElectroFin® E-Coat process is proprietary.
 The unit grounding process is unique to ElectroFin® and ensures complete coverage of the coil.
 Upon entering the e-coat tank, the paint bath is a mix of 80% water and 20% POWERCRON® paint.
 Electrically charged paint particles carry a positive charge and are attracted to the negative grounded metal surfaces.
 The ElectroFin® E-Coat process is computer controlled.
 Through our computer system, our operators can visually detect any areas that are not covered, ensuring that we can completely cover the coil.
 ElectroFin® E-Coat is the only process that guarantees complete coverage throughout the unit.
 There is no external surface area that is not completely covered and protected.